 Where the design community meets.

-Product Design @ Zavzen Design Joined about 5 years ago via an invitation from Jeff B.
+Product Design @ Zavzen Design Joined almost 7 years ago via an invitation from Jeff B.

 I personally like the super minimal color palette and type with the use of motion to bring it alive BUT I don't get who this is for or how they'll use motion in reality.
 The motion graphics are fun but don't seem to fit into anything outside of this landing page.